 Swim at the Y!

 The Y is credited for being first to develop a group swim instruction program in 1906.
-We have come a long way since that first group lesson, and we’re excited to present the latest upgrades to you.
+We have come a long way since that first group lesson, and we’re excited to present the latest upgrades for our YMCA swim lessons in Delaware to you.

 - The YMCA offers a wide range of swimming options to improve swimming skills, build confidence in the water, and teach personal safety.

 - Students will learn water safety skills and build stroke techniques, developing skills that prevent chronic disease, increase social-emotional and cognitive well-being, and foster a lifetime of physical activity.

 - All lessons are conducted under the supervision of certified lifeguards and taught by nationally certified swim instructors trained in CPR, AED, First Aid and Oxygen Administration.